Kelly Park At Rock Springs

 Wildlife in Kelly Park

 Even though Rock Springs is very close to Orlando City, once you’re on the park’s premises, it’s a giant jungle!
-With that is home to a variety of wildlife!
-The entire park is protected land, which allows all the natural wildlife to thrive in the area.
+It is home to a variety of wildlife!
+The entire park is protected land, allowing all the natural wildlife to thrive.

-There are many wild turkeys, river otters, bears, alligators, and whitetail deer too!
-These animals all hang out in their protected habitats, and with it, they can live out their lives peacefully while people can enjoy the rest of the park!
+There are many wild turkeys, river otters, bears, alligators, and whitetail deer, too!
+These animals all hang out in their protected habitats, and they can live out their lives peacefully while people enjoy the rest of the park!

 Best Of Florida Springs & Rivers